ualberta-cmput301/ualberta-cmput301.github.io/content/general/midterms.md

 The Midterm Exams consist of three exams, each with three questions, taking about 10 minutes each.
 You must complete your midterm during your scheduled class time—only for your section.
-Taking the same midterm twice is a violation of the student code of behavior, and neither will be graded.
+Taking the same midterm twice is a violation of the Student Academic Integrity Policy, and neither will be graded.

 The midterm exams are closed book with a cheat sheet.
 No collaboration is allowed.
+Solo and Confidential.

-You  should prepare a cheat sheet of 1 sheets US Letter size with hand  written notes on it for studying.
+You should prepare a cheat sheet:

+- 1 sheet single sided.
+- Does not need to be hand written, but should be so you learn better.
+- Can not be shared, each cheat sheet has to be created individually.
+- You will not get the cheat sheet back.

 ### Topics